ernesto1/monochrome/README.md

 ![desktop 2560px](images/screenshots/glass.jpg)

 ### Compact theme
+Conky reflects how your system is connected to the internet, wether it is through wifi or ethernet.
+Different states to show how your laptop is consuming power.

 ![compact](images/screenshots/compact.jpg)

 ### Widgets | small
 Built for systems with small screen real state.
 The resolution below is 1366 x 768 pixels.

 ![widgets small](images/screenshots/widgets-small.jpg)

 ### Widgets | large